avsm/perscon/README.md

 - web UI currently only fetches the first 1000 messages
 - **mort** finish sync/twitter (fix start, add stop)
+- **avsm** shift location WOEID resolution to be async to improve reliability if Flickr is unavailable (iterate over WOEID entries that are blank, try to resolve and fill in)
+- threading + extjs paging is broken due to result set being inaccurate

 ### Plugins

 - add skip-ahead to eg., Adium:sync.py